|

 144. emblem

-special design or visual object representing a quality, type, group, etc.
+special design representing a quality, type, or group

 145. Bronte